underwoo/noaa-gfdl-gcp/slurm/README_gfdl.md

 ```
 4. Restart the slurm controller: `sudo /apps/slurm/current/bin/scontrol reconfig`

+### Install Intel compilers and license

+#### License server

+1. Download the license server software (`l_isl_server_p_<version.tgz`)
+   from intel.
+Note, need to register the license first.
+1. Place the tarball on the `controller` node.
+1. Run the `install.sh` program
+  1. Press "Enter" to choose the default option to continue.
+  1. Note, Since the cluster is CentOS and not Red Hat, there will be
+     an unsupported OS warning.
+Press "Enter" to continue and skip the
+	 prerequisites.
+  1. Read the license, and "accept" the license.
+  1. Press "1" (or "Enter") to enter the serial number.
+Copy the
+     serial number and press "Enter".
+  1. Select "2" to customize the installation
+  1. Select "2" and change the installation directory to "/apps/intel"
+  1. Press "Enter" to continue
+  1. Press "Enter" to continue
+  1. Installation should be complete.
+Press "Enter" two times to
+     leave the installation program.
+Note, if an error occured during
+     the install, resolve the issue.
+Then re-run the installation to
+     remove and then reinstall.
+1. Get the HostID of the license server.
+Run
+   `/apps/intel/licenseserver/lmhostid`.
+This will return a line that
+   resembles `The FlexNet host ID of this machine is "<host_id>"`.
+1. Put the hostID in place at the license registration page (as used
+   in step 1), and "Activate [the] Serial Number".

 ## Introduction

 The following describes setting up a Slurm cluster using [Google Cloud